 - Online Training - All staff has access to online training modules for use at home or at school via the Internet.
-Resources include Angel-authored courses and Atomic Learning online resources. - Mentor Training in Data-Driven Decision Making - Mentor-led training in complex, integrated hardware/software management systems - School-Based Training - A collection of training opportunities available to all staff and offered at the school.
-District Training Lab - A collection of training opportunities available to all staff and offered at the central district labs.
-These trainings focus on productivity skills needed by staff to successfully accomplish their jobs. - Event Trainings - A collection of trainings offered to staff teams focused on the Goals of Enhancing Education Through Technology. - Electronic Collaborative Learning - Large numbers of students working together through a network to produce one common product or project simultaneously (Florida Virtual High School, etc.)
+Resources include Angel-authored courses and Atomic Learning online resources. - Mentor Training in Data-Driven Decision Making - Mentor-led training in complex, integrated hardware/software management systems - School-Based Training - A collection of training opportunities available to all staff and offered at the school. - District Training Lab - A collection of training opportunities available to all staff and offered at the central district labs.
+These trainings focus on productivity skills needed by staff to successfully accomplish their jobs. - Electronic Simulation Software - Students learn through use of software that emulates activities and occurrences and develops critical thinking skills. - Training via Distance Learning - Video Conferencing used by the learner to communicate with others globally. - State/University Resource Training

-- Electronic Simulation Software - Students learn through use of software that emulates activities and occurrences and develops critical thinking skills. - Training via Distance Learning - Computer/modem and satellite technologies used by the learner to communicate with others globally via high speed Internet and videoconferencing. - State/University Resource Training - District representatives attend a series of state/university-led training events.
+• District representatives attend a series of state/university-led training events.
 These events assist districts in the establishment and utilization of resources developed outside the district.
 Information received is disseminated to other departments and schools through the train-the trainer model.
 Agencies providing training/information include the University of Central Florida (UCF), Florida Council of Instructional Technology Leaders (FCITL), Florida Department of Education (DOE), and Area Center for Educational Enhancement (ACEE).